iyuvalk/kafka-postman/README.md

 acme.it.servers.webservers.public_website1.cpu.user_time <value> <timestamp_in_unixtime>
 ```

-Since that this service pulls the metrics data from a single topic, if the number of metrics or their sample rate will increase, it would have to have the ability to scale, but if you'd simply run multiple instances of the pensu service to share the load and they would all pull from the same kafka topic, then some of the datapoints for the same metric will be consumed by instance A while other datapoints of the same metric will be consumed by other instances.
+Since that this service pulls the metrics data from a single topic, if the number of metrics or their sample rate will increase, it would have to have the ability to scale, but if you'd simply run multiple instances of the pensu service to share the load and they would all pull from the same Kafka topic, then some of the datapoints for the same metric will be consumed by instance A while other datapoints of the same metric will be consumed by other instances.
 This of course will not allow the pensu services to make accurate predictions and anomaly detections.
-But, since that pensu is able to be configured to periodically send the topic it is listening on to a Kafka topic, we can install as many instances of this project, kafka-postman, and configure it to discover topics based on a "topics topic" which is the same topic that pensu will report the topic it listens on to, this service will periodically get the topics each pensu instance is listening on, and by using a regex to extract the metric name from the metric line, it will randomly (or by using a round robin logic) select a topic for every newly seen metric and then it will keep sending the all the datapoints of every metric to the same pensu instance.
+But, since that pensu is able to be configured to periodically send the topic it is listening on to a Kafka topic, we can install as many instances of this project, Kafka-postman, and configure it to discover topics based on a "topics topic" which is the same topic that pensu will report the topic it listens on to, this service will periodically get the topics each pensu instance is listening on, and by using a regex to extract the metric name from the metric line, it will randomly (or by using a round robin logic) select a topic for every newly seen metric and then it will keep sending the all the datapoints of every metric to the same pensu instance.
 Problem solved!
-Also, since that it is using a sliding cache mechanism, if one of the [Pensu](https://github.com/iyuvalk/pensu) instances dies, it would stop sending the topic on which it is listening on to the "topics topic" and the kafka-postman will eventually select another pensu instance to handle the datapoints of the metrics used to be handled by the now dead pensu instance.
+Also, since that it is using a sliding cache mechanism, if one of the [Pensu](https://github.com/iyuvalk/pensu) instances dies, it would stop sending the topic on which it is listening on to the "topics topic" and the Kafka-postman will eventually select another pensu instance to handle the datapoints of the metrics used to be handled by the now dead pensu instance.

 ## The basic algorithm
 This service implements the following basic algorithm:
 1. Get config from the environment variables
-1. Connect to source and destination kafka servers (build consumer by using `KAFKA_POSTMAN_KAFKA_CONSUMER_SERVER`, `KAFKA_POSTMAN_KAFKA_CONSUMER_CLIENT_ID`, `KAFKA_POSTMAN_KAFKA_CONSUMER_GROUP_ID` and `KAFKA_POSTMAN_KAFKA_CONSUMER_DEFAULT_OFFSET`. build producer by using `KAFKA_POSTMAN_KAFKA_PRODUCER_SERVER`, `KAFKA_POSTMAN_KAFKA_PRODUCER_CLIENT_ID` and `KAFKA_POSTMAN_KAFKA_PRODUCER_GROUP_ID`)
+1. Connect to source and destination Kafka servers (build consumer by using `KAFKA_POSTMAN_KAFKA_CONSUMER_SERVER`, `KAFKA_POSTMAN_KAFKA_CONSUMER_CLIENT_ID`, `KAFKA_POSTMAN_KAFKA_CONSUMER_GROUP_ID` and `KAFKA_POSTMAN_KAFKA_CONSUMER_DEFAULT_OFFSET`. build producer by using `KAFKA_POSTMAN_KAFKA_PRODUCER_SERVER`, `KAFKA_POSTMAN_KAFKA_PRODUCER_CLIENT_ID` and `KAFKA_POSTMAN_KAFKA_PRODUCER_GROUP_ID`)
 1. Pull a message from `KAFKA_POSTMAN_SOURCE_TOPIC` (or wait for a message to arrive)
 1. If needed (according to `KAFKA_POSTMAN_TOPICS_DISCOVERY_INTERVAL` and whether the list of destination topics is empty or not) - (Re-)discover destination topics (based on `KAFKA_POSTMAN_TOPICS_DISCOVERY_METHOD`)
-   1. If the number of seconds that have passed since the last discovery is greater than the `KAFKA_POSTMAN_TOPICS_DISCOVERY_INTERVAL` or the list of discovered topics or the list of all kafka topics seen is empty, discover destination topics by following the following steps:
+   1. If the number of seconds that have passed since the last discovery is greater than the `KAFKA_POSTMAN_TOPICS_DISCOVERY_INTERVAL` or the list of discovered topics or the list of all Kafka topics seen is empty, discover destination topics by following the following steps:
-      1. Get all kafka topics from the server specified by `KAFKA_POSTMAN_KAFKA_PRODUCER_SERVER`
+      1. Get all Kafka topics from the server specified by `KAFKA_POSTMAN_KAFKA_PRODUCER_SERVER`
       1. If `KAFKA_POSTMAN_TOPICS_DISCOVERY_METHOD` is "REGEX":
-         1. Go over all kafka topics and select those which match the regex set by `KAFKA_POSTMAN_DISCOVERY_REGEX`
+         1. Go over all Kafka topics and select those which match the regex set by `KAFKA_POSTMAN_DISCOVERY_REGEX`
          1. Use the result as the destination topics list
       1. If `KAFKA_POSTMAN_TOPICS_DISCOVERY_METHOD` is "MANUAL":
          1. Split the value of `KAFKA_POSTMAN_DISCOVERY_MANUAL_TOPICS_LIST` by the character specified in `KAFKA_POSTMAN_DISCOVERY_MANUAL_TOPICS_LIST_SEPARATOR`